JulianKemmerer/PipelineC/docs/pypeline_guide.md

 pure Python.
 One exception: don't iterate a `set`/`frozenset` — its order isn't guaranteed across runs (`sorted(...)` it first if you need one).

+A `while` loop may unroll at most 65,536 iterations; exceeding the limit is treated as a non-terminating elaboration loop.
+Loop targets may be names or nested tuple/list patterns, but starred targets such as `for first, *rest in items` are not supported.

 ---

 ## Calling Functions